jadilorenzo/obsidian/Untitled 8.md

 The move from a structuralist account in which capital is understood to structure social relations in relatively homologous ways to a view of hegemony in which power relations are subject to repetition, convergence, and rearticulation brought the question of temporality into the thinking of structure, and marked a shift from a form of Althusserian theory that takes structural totalities as theoretical objects to one in which the insights into the contingent possibility of structure inaugurate a renewed conception of hegemony as bound up with the contingent sites and strategies of the rearticulation of power.

-My upcoming speech will investigate why we no longer speak with precision, the consequences of such ambiguity, and what we can do to fix it.
+My upcoming speech will investigate:

+What precise language is and what it isn't
+Why we aren't precise
+Why we should be more precise
+How to get more precise